Taxation in Finland: Health insurance medical expenses contribution

 The medical expenses contribution (1.06% in 2025) is levied on the net income.
-If there is any earned income tax credit left (after deducting it from the state income tax), the remainder is subtracted from the gross medical expenses contribution, proportionally to its share in the sum of the gross municipal tax, gross medical expenses contribution, and gross church tax.
+If any earned income tax credit is left after deducting it from the state income tax, the remainder is subtracted from the gross medical expenses contribution, proportionally to its share in the sum of the gross municipal tax, gross medical expenses contribution, and gross church tax.

 Church tax

 If the individual is a member of the Evangelical Lutheran or the Orthodox Church, or any of the country-wide Lutheran parishes (the German parish in Finland and Olaus Petri parish for citizens of Sweden living in Finland), their net earned income is subject to the church tax (kirkollisvero).
 The following contributions are deducted from the gross income before determining the net income subject to the church tax: